alissacrane123/Module-2-Resources/week-4/d1-browser-basics/lecture_notes.md

 Overview
 - browsing web is series of req and res
 - request: searching for info or navigating to page
-  - file path in browser => get request for file
+  - file path in browser => GET request for file
-	- navigating to webpagae => get request for webpage
+	- navigating to webpage => GET request for webpage
 - response: what we expect to receive from req